Sateri

 Sateri is a business division of Royal Golden Eagle (RGE).
-It was formerly part of a listed company, Sateri Holdings Limited.
-RGE privatized the Sateri division in 2014, which the listed company was renamed to Bracell Limited in 2015.
-However, Bracell Limited was also privatized in 2016.
-Sateri is a manufacturer of viscose rayon, while Bracell is a manufacturer of wood pulp.
+It is a manufacturer of viscose rayon.

 History

 Sateri

 Sateri is managed by Royal Golden Eagle and was founded by entrepreneur and philanthropist Sukanto Tanoto.

 Sateri started operating in 2002 when it began building a viscose staple fibre (VSF) mill near the city of Jiujiang in southeastern China.
 Sateri (Jiangxi) Chemical Fibre Co Ltd's plant went into commercial production in 2004.

 In 2010, Sukanto Tanoto established an intermediate holding company Sateri Holdings.
 In the same year, Sateri Holdings became a listed company in the Hong Kong stock exchange.
 The listed company owned the wood pulp and viscose staple fiber factories in Brazil and China respectively.

 Sateri's second plant – Sateri (Fujian) Fibre Co.
 Ltd in Putian – opened in 2013.

 In 2014, the listed company, Sateri Holdings, sold their Chinese factories to their controlling shareholder.
 Those factories were under the Sateri business division.
 Soon after, the listed company was renamed to Bracell Limited.
 However, the listed company was also privatized in 2016.

 In June 2015, Sateri launched its third mill in China – Sateri (Jiujiang) Fibre Co.
 Ltd. – by completing the acquisition of a plant from Jiangxi Longda.

 In May 2016, Sateri China Holdings bought a controlling stake in Linz (Nanjing) Viscose Yarn Co.
 Ltd. The spinning mill, set up in 2007 by Austria's Linz Textil, makes high-quality viscose yarn products that are exported worldwide.

 In April 2019 Sateri acquired its fourth mill, the Jiangsu Xiangsheng Viscose Fiber company.